 - 22 went on to the Sweet 16

-- 3 made it to the championship game, and one won it
+- 2 made it to the championship game

 Bracket Performance History and Advice

 - First Round: While 85% of all 3-seeds have advanced to the Second Round, there is only about a 50% chance all four 3-seeds will do it in the same year.
-It’s only happened 17 times in the last 36 years.
+It’s only happened 18 times in the last 37 tournaments.

-- Sweet 16: About 26% of all 3-seeds reach the Elite 8.
-Most likely, one will make it that far.
+- Elite 8: 25% of 3’s reach this round.
 More than two 3-seeds reaching the Elite 8 has never happened.

-- Final 4: If there is a 3-seed in the Final 4, it will probably advance to the championship game.
+- Final 4: 11% of 3’s reach this round.
+If there is a 3-seed in the Final 4, it will probably advance to the championship game.
 Eleven of the 17 Final Four 3-seeds advanced to the Championship game.

 - Final: 3-seeds have won it all 4 times, so it’s definitely possible but not likely.